cdowebcast/Video.js-HLS-Player-for-WordPress/videojs-hls-player/readme.txt

 `[videojs_hls url="https://player.vimeo.com/external/xxxxxxxxx.m3u8" ogv="http://example.com/wp-content/uploads/videos/myvid.ogv"]`

+**RTMP**

+You can specify a RTMP video stream in addition to the source HLS video file.
+This parameter is optional.

+`[videojs_hls url="https://player.vimeo.com/external/xxxxxxxxx.m3u8" rtmp="rtmp://example.com:1935/id/stream"]`

 **Width**

 Defines the width of the video file (Height is automatically calculated).
 This option is not required unless you want to limit the maximum width of the video.